increase in alumni donor participation from 2013 to 2019

 While Providence Day School has a large Advancement Team, a huge portion of the engagement and fundraising programs is overseen by only one member - Steve Bondurant, Director of Alumni Relations.

 The school also published multiple event pages across various platforms such as the school website, Facebook, etc., and tracking progress across each platform proved to be a tedious process.
-With the new strategy of organizing several targeted alumni events, it was even more important for it to be easy to market and organize an event.
+With the new strategy of organizing several targeted alumni-centric events, it was even more important for it to be easy to market and organize an event.

 Like most institutions, Providence Day School also had a huge chunk of scattered alumni data stored in the form of spreadsheets, survey forms, and hard copies.
 Data stored in this manner posed a problem as it got outdated quickly and was, therefore, deemed inaccurate over a period of time.